Chashu pork belly ramen

 Place a rectangle of pork belly (or a spoonful of shredded pork) into each bowl, along with a drained egg and bamboo tip.
 Garnish with a sheet of nori and the spring onions, then serve immediately

-From Masterchef finalist to the owner of Bristol noodle bars, Daily Noodles, Larkin Cen's pan-Asian cooking is packed full of authenticity, playfulness and innovation in equal measure.
+From Masterchef finalist to the owner of popular concepts in Bristol and Swansea, Larkin Cen's pan-Asian cooking is packed full of authenticity, playfulness and innovation in equal measure.

 Get in touch